ivoa/vo-dml/tools/ReadMe.md

 * 0.3.7 To VODSL task added
 * 0.3.8 Add schema generation via the generated Java code.
 * 0.3.9 Add JSON serialization.
+* 0.3.10 Add possibility to do use "SingleTable" inheritance strategy for RDB schema

 _TODO - there is still some information in the [README.txt](./README.txt) file that should be incorporated in these instructions_